-It is our intention to commence funding of successful proposals on February 1, 2022.
-Projects will be subject to annual (Progress Report) and post-project (Completion Report) evaluation.
-Year 2 funding is contingent upon NYSG's federal award in 2023 and demonstration of satisfactory progress in Year 1.
+We intend to commence funding successful proposals on February 1, 2026, contingent upon the availability of federal funding.
+Projects will be subject to a 4-6-month short report, an annual (Progress Report), and a post-project (Completion Report) evaluation.
+Year 2 funding is contingent upon NYSG's federal award in 2027 and the demonstration of satisfactory progress in Year 1.